 A master technician in a world of cartoon bravado, he brought a believable, gritty realism to professional wrestling that earned him the deep respect of fans worldwide.

-Bret 'The Hitman' Hart emerged from Calgary's legendary Hart wrestling dungeon not as a larger-than-life superhero, but as an expert craftsman.
-In the era of Hulkamania, he stood out for his crisp, logical in-ring storytelling and technical precision, earning the nickname 'The Excellence of Execution.'
-His rise to the top of the WWF in the early 1990s signaled a shift, proving that a wrestler could be a main-event draw based on athletic skill rather than just charisma.
-Hart's career is framed by epic, deeply personal rivalries and a profound connection with audiences who saw him as a genuine athlete.
-His legacy is complex, marked by the infamous 'Montreal Screwjob' and a career-altering concussion, but his influence is undeniable: he made the art of wrestling matter as much as the spectacle.
+Bret 'The Hitman' Hart won the WWF Championship for the first time in 1992, proving that technical wrestling could headline major events.
+He emerged from Calgary's Hart wrestling dungeon as an expert craftsman, not a cartoon superhero.
+In the era of Hulkamania, his crisp, logical in-ring storytelling and precision earned him the nickname 'The Excellence of Execution.'
+Hart's rise to the top signaled a shift: a main-event draw could succeed on athletic skill rather than just charisma.
+His career featured epic, deeply personal rivalries and a profound connection with audiences who viewed him as a genuine athlete.
+The infamous 'Montreal Screwjob' and a career-altering concussion framed his later years.
+Hart's influence remains clear: he made the art of wrestling matter as much as the spectacle.

 1946–1964